The Burbank Studios: NBC's move to Universal City

 In October 2007, NBC announced plans to move most of its operations from Burbank to a new complex across the street from Universal Studios in Universal City.
 It would retain offices at the Burbank site until May 2013, though the studio complex was sold to Catalina/Worthe Real Estate Group in 2008, with NBCUniversal leasing space until 2013.
-The former Technicolor building on the Universal lot serves as the new home to NBC's West Coast operations.
-KNBC-TV and NBC News' Los Angeles bureau, along with KVEA, began broadcasting from Universal Studios on February 2, 2014.
-In addition, production of The Ellen DeGeneres Show moved to the nearby Warner Bros.
-Studios in 2008.
+The former Technicolor building on the Universal lot now serves as the home of NBC's West Coast operations.
+KNBC-TV and NBC News' Los Angeles bureau, along with Telemundo station KVEA, began broadcasting from Universal Studios on February 2, 2014.

-The Burbank facility was one of the few television-specific studio facilities in Hollywood that offered tours to the general public until they ceased July 6, 2012.
+The Burbank facility was one of the few television-specific studio facilities in Hollywood that offered tours to the general public until it ended on July 6, 2012.

-On March 13, 2014, Lawrence O'Donnell announced that his MSNBC broadcast that night would be the last nationally-televised program to be broadcast live from NBC's Burbank studio, with the move of the NBC News Los Angeles bureau to Universal City.
+On March 13, 2014, Lawrence O'Donnell announced that his MSNBC program would move to the NBC News Los Angeles bureau to Universal City and that it was the last nationally-televised program to be broadcast live from NBC's Burbank studio.

+In 2014, the studio was renamed as The Burbank Studios, removing the NBC name entirely.

 After NBC

-On October 2, 2017, Studio 1 became the official home of Blizzard Arena Los Angeles and the Overwatch League, marking Burbank Studios' very first esports broadcast.
+On October 2, 2017, Studio 1 became the official home of Blizzard Arena Los Angeles and the Overwatch League, marking the Burbank Studios' first esports broadcast.
 The inaugural season began on January 10, 2018, in which over 437,000 viewers tuned in live on opening night via Twitch and MLG.tv streaming platforms.
-The final match was played on September 15, 2019 before the league moved to a traditional sports home-and-away format.
+The final match was played on September 15, 2019, before the league moved to a traditional sports home-and-away format.

-In 2019, WarnerMedia (now Warner Bros.
-Discovery) announced that it would purchase the Burbank Studios.
-The transaction is expected to be completed in 2023.
+On April 15, 2019, WarnerMedia (now Warner Bros.
+Discovery) announced that it would purchase The Burbank Studios.
+The transaction was completed in late 2023.

+On July 15, 2024, it was announced that Worthe Real Estate Group, QuadReal Property Group and Stockbridge Capital Group would reacquire The Burbank Studios as part of a years-long deal with Warner Bros.
+Discovery.
+The three companies paid $375 million for the 27-acre film studio campus in the Burbank Media District in Southern California, property records showed.
+Representatives announced the deal but did not disclose the value of the sale.